philsturgeon/awesome-earth/README.md

 - [Simon Clark](https://www.youtube.com/user/SimonOxfPhys) - PhD in climate physics by day, YouTuber by night.
 He makes videos about both!

 ## Zero Waste
-- [Berkley Water Filters](https://www.berkeyfilters.com/) - 21,000,000 Americans drink water that violates U.S. health standards.
+- [Berkey Water Filters](https://www.berkeyfilters.com/) - 21,000,000 Americans drink water that violates U.S. health standards.
 Berkey water filter systems are actually water purifiers because they remove bacteria and viruses that conventional filters cannot.<!-- links:end -->
 - [Kent Zero Water Wastage Technology](https://www.kent.co.in/water-purifiers/zero-water-wastage-technology) - KENT RO Purifiers equipped with the ‘Zero Water Wastage’ Technology push back the rejected water to the overhead tank, thereby rendering wastage to zero.
 As a result, instead of wasting the rejected water, it gets diluted and reused as normal tap water for household purposes.<!-- links:end -->

 ## Contributing